Do you feel your efforts to show love to those closest to you are not being recognized?

 Note: The 5 love languages applies to all types of relationships including couples, family, friends and co-workers.

-Jennifer DiGregorio – Health Coach & co-founder of Healthletica
+Written by: Jennifer DiGregorio – Health Coach & co-founder of Healthletica